What is the UK-SBA Register?

 All members are required to sign up to the UK-SBA Code of Ethical and Professional Conduct.

-All those who wish to register must also state that they comply with all relevant legislation which impacts on their working practice.
+All those who wish to register must comply with relevant legislation which impacts on their working practice.
 This includes:

 Equality Act 2010